ossf/Memory-Safety/docs/memory-safety-continuum/memory-safety-continuum-draft2.md

 It is and will continue to be necessary for software written in memory safe by default languages to interact with software written in non-memory safe by default languages through foreign function interfaces (FFI).
 FFI is one of the primary uses for unsafe blocks within Rust (as well as within other languages).

 There are some general best practices for interfacing between memory safe by default and non-memory-safe by default languages, as well as language-ecoystem specific practices.
-We have captured these enhancements in the following substages.
+We have captured these enhancements - both general and language ecosystem specific - in this [list of best practices](https://github.com/ossf/Memory-Safety/blob/main/docs/best-practice-interfacing.md).

-* 2.1: Using general and language ecosystem specific best practices for safely interfacing between memory safe by default and non-memory safe by default languages ([Examples](#language-specific-best-practices))
-* 2.2: Using general best practices for safely interfacing between memory safe by default and non-memory-safe by default languages ([Examples](#general-interfacing-best-practices))

 We expect further developments in this space and will update this continuum as they emerge.